spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 ## Prerequisites

-- Macros used in the profile to export must be available in the target environment before you import the profile.
+- Macros used in the profile you want to export must be available in the target environment *before* you import the profile.
 If they are not available in the target environment, create them there before importing the profile.
 For instructions on macro creation, review [Macro Support](../../clusters/cluster-management/macros.md#create-your-macro).

 ## Export Cluster Profile

-Export the profile as a `.json` file.
+Use these steps to export the profile as a `.json` file.

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.